andrii-habchak/gradle-multi-modules-example/README.md

-Example of gradle multi modules project configuration
+Example of multi modules project configuration in Gradle
 --------